How to Use My Photo Stream on PC Windows 10?

 Photo and video

-Keep full-size copy all the time.
+Keep full-size copies all the time.

 5GB for free.
 Extra storage asks you to pay.

 Apple has reminded you officially that My Photo Stream not working on PC may happen if you recently created your Apple ID.
-Under such circumstance, you can enable iCloud Photo Library on PC and iPhone to upload photo library to let yourself access photos and videos from all of your iOS devices.
+Under such circumstances, you can enable iCloud Photo Library on PC and iPhone to upload photo library to let yourself access photos and videos from all of your iOS devices.

 Part 2: How to Enable My Photo Stream on Windows PC?